fevziomurtekin/PayView/README.md

 |`cardNumberHelperText`| Default text, "You must enter your 16-digit card number. "|
 |`cardNameHelperText`| Default text "Enter to card name.
 You'll enter max 25 characters"|

-## TODO for new Version

-- [x] Horizontal/vertical Animation.
-- [x] Card design programmatically will changed.

 ## License
 The Apache License 2.0 - see [`LICENSE`](LICENSE) for more details